smalluban/neck/README.md

 div(ui-route="myRoute", ...)
 ```

-As this is general behavior, it will work with any helper and any accessor.
+This is general behavior.
+It will work with any accessors.

 ### Mapping accessors